 ON CAMPUS:

-If you will be absent for three or more consecutive days, and the absence is due to illness or another emergency, you may choose to contact a Case Manager in Student Well-Being to get assistance with managing courses and coursework.
+If you will be absent for three or more consecutive days, and the absence is due to illness or another emergency, you may choose to contact the Dean of Students office to get assistance with managing courses and coursework.

 Interview and Job Preparation | Professional Dress Clothes Closet | Career Fair | Resume Review | Co-ops and Internships | Career Planning